deepmomaya/MachineLearning/README.md

 # MachineLearning

-This repository contains popular machine learning algorithms implemented in Python.
+This repository contains machine learning algorithms implemented in Python.